How performance anxiety leads to erectile dysfunction

 Sorting out the cause of erectile dysfunction can be a difficult task given the prevalence of myths and stereotypes about male sexuality.
 In reality, the etiology of erectile dysfunction can be broken down into both physiological and psychological explanations.

-Common physiological causes of erectile dysfunction include:
+Common physiological causes of erectile dysfunction include these:

 • Vascular, neurological, or hormonal conditions